Variac transformer or Variable Auto Transformer.

-In a Manual Variac transformer, you can see dimmers in a single phase and three phases.
+In a manual Variac transformer, you can see dimmers in a single phase and three phases.
 Therefore, you can use them for numerous applications.
-The usual output range is up to 270V in a single phase, increasing up to 470V in three phases.
+The usual output range is up to 270V in a single phase, increasing up to 470V in three phase variac.

 Motorized variac transformer.

-There is a motor to control the functionality of a Motorized Variac.
+There is a motor to control the functionality of this type of unit.
 You can install and control the functionality of these transformers easily.
 Due to the same reason, they can accommodate a large volume of power.
 They provide a high level of flexibility as well.

 Applications of Variac transformers.

 A variable autotransformer is useful at the time of boosting low lines and making supply voltage adjustments.
 When you want to conduct overvoltage testing and under-voltage testing, you can use these transformers.
 Moreover, they are useful at the time of testing watt meters, voltmeters, and ammeters.
 Some places where you can see these transformers include photography studios, restaurants, and theatres.